joel-adusei/SALIENT-VENTURES-EXCEL-CASESTUDY/README.md

    Action: Use remove Duplicates from the Data Section in Excel.

-3. Handled missing values
+2. Handled missing values

     Missing values from the customers table were handled by removing them.

-4. Using XLOOKUP, I merged the customers and Products Table with the Orders table for easy analysis.

-5. Converted range to an Excel Table
+3. Converted range to an Excel Table

     Action: Select the range and press Ctrl+T → name the table CleanTable.
 This enables structured references and slicer connectivity for the dashboard.

+4. Standardize Text Columns

+   Applied TRIM() to normalize text for CustomerName and City columns.

-6. Created Expenses and Revenue Columns
+5. Created Expenses and Revenue Columns

    Expenses

    Revenue

+6. Using XLOOKUP, I merged the customers and Products Table with the Orders table for easy analysis.

 7. Format Columns for Consistency
 - Applied date formatting (dd-mm-yyyy) for Order Date.